 Electronic OCLC #

-Meeks, Warner Charles, "Studies of inductive plasmas and their application to theta-pinch devices via numerical modeling" (2012).
+Meeks, Warner C., "Studies of inductive plasmas and their application to theta-pinch devices via numerical modeling" (2012).
 Masters Theses.
 4459.

 Share My Thesis If you are the author of this work and would like to grant permission to make it openly accessible to all, please click the button above.